artefactual/archivematica/src/MCPClient/install/README.md

 example on Ubuntu 16.04, Ubuntu 18.04 or CentOS 7, Archivematica's processes are managed by systemd.
 Logs for the MCPClient can be accessed using `sudo journalctl -u archivematica-mcp-client`.
-When running Archivematica using docker, `docker-compose logs` commands can be used to access the logs from different containers.
+When running Archivematica using docker, `docker compose logs` commands can be used to access the logs from different containers.

 The MCPClient will look in `/etc/archivematica` for a file called